joshbushdash/DecompRectil/README.md

 # DecompRectil
 A C# version of rectilinear decomposition.
+Without holes.

 This project is a C# version of open source algorithm of mikolalysenko/https://github.com/mikolalysenko/rectangle-decomposition#rectangle-decomposition
 And part of this code is from tatsuyafujisaki/https://github.com/tatsuyafujisaki/hopcroft-karp